smizell/verbose/docs/specification.rst

     }
   }

-Verbose-Path
+Verbose Path
 ------------

-Verbose-Path is an optional way to reference objects throughout a Verbose document or in other Verbose documents.
-It is meant to be used strictly with Verbose documents.
-It allows for the symbols below.
+Verbose Path is a way to reference objects throughout a Verbose document or in other Verbose documents.
+It is meant to be used strictly with Verbose.
+It allows for the symbols below to be used in the path string.

 * The ``#`` alone specifies the root-level resource
 * The ``#`` MAY be used with an ID to specify a particular item